boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  VLAN Hand-off {#sec-vlan-handoff}

-   In this option, the RFC 9543 Network Slice, fulfilling connectivity requirements between NFs that belong to a 5G slice, is represented at the SDP by a VLAN ID (or double VLAN IDs, commonly known as QinQ), as depicted in {{figure-vlan-hand-off}}.
+   In this option, the RFC 9543 Network Slice, fulfilling connectivity requirements between NFs that belong to a 5G slice, is represented at an SDP by a VLAN ID (or double VLAN IDs, commonly known as QinQ), as depicted in {{figure-vlan-hand-off}}.

+~~~~
+{::include ./drawings/vlan-hand-off.txt}
+~~~~
+{: #figure-vlan-hand-off title="Example of 5G Slice with VLAN Hand-off Providing End-to-End Connectivity" artwork-align="center"}

    Each VLAN
    represents a distinct logical interface on the ACs;
    hence it provides the possibility to place these logical interfaces in distinct Layer 2 or Layer 3 service instances and implement separation between slices via service instances.
-Since the 5G interfaces are IP-based interfaces (the only exception could be the F2 fronthaul-interface, where eCPRI with Ethernet encapsulation is used), this VLAN is typically not transported across the provider network.
+Since the 5G interfaces are IP-based interfaces (with an exception of the F2 fronthaul-interface, where eCPRI with Ethernet encapsulation is used), this VLAN is typically not transported across the provider network.
 Typically, it has only local significance at a particular SDP.
-For simplification it is recommended to rely on the same VLAN identifier for all ACs, when possible.
-However, SDPs for a same slice at different locations may also use different VLAN values.
+For simplification, a deployment may rely on the same VLAN identifier for all ACs.
+However, that may not be always possible.
+As such, SDPs for a same slice at different locations may use different VLAN values.
 Therefore, a VLAN to RFC 9543 Network Slice mapping table is maintained for each AC, and the VLAN allocation is coordinated between customer orchestration and provider orchestration.

-Thus, while VLAN hand-off is simple for NFs, it adds complexity due to the requirement of maintaining mapping tables for each SDP and requires a configuration task of new VLANs and IP subnet for every slice on every AC.
+   While VLAN hand-off is simple for NFs, it adds complexity at the provider network because of the requirement of maintaining mapping tables for each SDP and performing a configuration task for new VLANs and IP subnet for every slice on every AC.

-~~~~
-{::include ./drawings/vlan-hand-off.txt}
-~~~~
-{: #figure-vlan-hand-off title="Example of 5G Slice with VLAN Hand-off Providing End-to-End Connectivity" artwork-align="center"}

 ##  IP Hand-off {#sec-ip-hof}